Feline Capacity Limitations - Updated, October 21

 In Clark County, redemption and licensing fees are set by the county or jurisdiction in which the pet was found.
 HSSW is a contracted agent to provide care and shelter to stray and lost animals.
 Fees cannot be adjusted by HSSW staff.

 Fees are charged upon redemption according to the location where the animal was found.
 All fees are set by municipal code to help cover the cost of impounding stray animals.
 HSSW is not able to waive or adjust fees without authorization from the Manager of Clark County Animal Protection & Control.
+All animals received as lost/stray will incur impoundment and boarding fees.
+Transportation, medical and licensing fees may also apply.

 1st impound in a 12 month period - $25